pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

     }

 ```
 If we receive a key from firebase create a new toast and present it.
-Once dissmised we will remove the page from the stack.Ionic2's routing works like a stack you push on new views and you pop off old ones.
+Once dissmised we will remove the page from the stack.
+Ionic2's routing works like a stack you push on new views and you pop off old ones.

 Home (push)=> New Todo (push)=> otherView <= user sees, but the other views are still there.
 When the user hits the back button the top state pops off of the stack.
 Home (push)=> New Todo <=(pop) <= user sees.